 Over the years, I have volunteered countless hours in the social service sector with Solid Ground and Noel House Homeless Shelter, on international development in Nicaragua, various environmental organizations, as an advocate for parks and sidewalks and in my children’s elementary school.

-I welcome your support as I run to represent the 22nd legislative district.
+I welcome your support as I run to represent the 22nd legislative district for a second term.